12 Top-Rated Campgrounds in Yellowstone National Park

 Adjacent to Yellowstone Lake and the Bridge Bay Marina in the park's southeast region, Bridge Bay Campground provides more than 400 campsites with proximity to the water.
 While anglers and boaters often take advantage of this lakeside location, Bridge Bay Campground is also a popular overnight spot for anyone looking to explore this region of the park.

-Split between shaded and exposed sites, Bridge Bay is a non-electric campground that can accommodate tents, trailers, and RVs.
+Split between shaded and exposed sites, Bridge Bay is a non-electric campground that accommodates tents, trailers, and RVs.
 Overnight visitors share access to flushing toilets and facilities with dishwashing stations and potable water.
 Evening Ranger Programs at the campground appeal to all members of the family.

 8. Tower Fall Campground